 Reflections on Water in American Painting, organized by Exhibits Development Group and accompanied by a nicely produced color brochure with several reproductions and a fine, historically oriented essay by John Seelye, runs through Oct.
 3. A related event set for Oct.
 2 will feature NPR’s Selected Shorts readers performing seaside stories live as a fundraiser for the museum.
 For details, call (518) 673-2314 or go to http://www.arkellmuseum.org/.

 David Brickman has been an exhibiting artist, art critic, and curator for over 30 years.
 He received a master's degree in business administration from The College of Saint Rose in Albany in 2011 and worked as the Graduate Assistant at Saint Rose's Esther Massry Gallery in 2010-11.
 He is a current member of the Board of Trustees and longtime member of the Exhibits Committee of Albany Center Gallery.
-David started Get Visual in December 2008 while working as Assistant Features Editor at The Daily Gazette in Schenectady.
-Get Visual is no longer affiliated with the Gazette.
+David now works as an auditor for the Office of the New York State Comptroller.
+He no longer exhibits his personal artwork.